apetenchea/cdroot/source/_posts/first-aid-kit-for-upgrading-debian.md

 #### Related problems

-1. Sometimes, in order for your desktop environment to work, you might have to install other missing software.
+1. Sometimes, in order for your desktop environment to work, you have to install missing software.
 For example, when trying to start Xfce for the first time, I got the following error message: `Failed to execute child process “dbus-launch”`.
     To resolve this issue, I had to install the `dbus-x11` package.
     ```bash